chanduujjina/JSE_Practice_2025_B1/DesinPatterns.md

 - ✅ Purpose:
    - Ensure that a class has only one instance and provide a global point of access to it.

+### 🏭 Factory Method Design Pattern in Java
+- ✅ Purpose:
+   - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.

+   - This promotes loose coupling and follows Open/Closed Principle — new types can be added without modifying existing code.